mathurpulkit/mathurpulkit/README.md

 <!--
 **mathurpulkit/mathurpulkit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
+- 🎓 I am Pulkit Mathur, currently pursuing a Masters in Computer Engineering at New York University Tandon School of Engineering.
-- 🎓 I am Pulkit Mathur, currently studying Computer Science and Engineering at Visvesvaraya National Institute of Technology, Nagpur(2019-2023).
+- 🎓 I completed my Bachelor of Technology in Computer Science and Engineering from Visvesvaraya National Institute of Technology, Nagpur.
 - 🔭 I worked in the past on Variational Deep Learning and Generative Models.
 - 🌱 I’m currently learning about the various advances in Artificial Intelligence, especially in the field of Deep Learning.